piotr-szuberski/contrail-windows-docs/doc/Quick_start/connection_scenarios.md

         Find block of data describing to `vRouter`
         Both Enabled and Running fields should be True

-    1. Verify if CNM plugin service is running:

-            Get-Service contrail-cnm-plugin

-        State should be Running
     1. Create docker network `testnet1` on the 1st Windows compute code:

             docker network create --ipam-driver windows -d Contrail --opt tenant=admin --opt network=testnet1 testnet1